ucll-ap-sollicitatie/SOS-backend/README.md

 It's entirely up to you to choose the data you want to insert into the database, you can do it either using a query tool or already set up the API to use that.
 For examples and sample data, go [here](https://github.com/ucll-ap-sollicitatie/database-scripts/blob/main/INSERTS.md).

+For exemplary queries, together with the request body, go [here](https://github.com/ucll-ap-sollicitatie/database-scripts/tree/main/SOS%20API%20queries).
+Import these files have been tested on Postman and Insomnia.

 It's time to clone the repository locally in a place of your choice using a terminal.

 ```